JiyaS95/Frosh-2t6-Tech-Team-Challenge/README.md

 - **Display all events** across all 5 days in a clean, readable layout
 - **Highlight the color** — events are tagged with a `Color` value (`purple`, `dark-purple`, `yellow`, `green`, `gray`); use this to visually distinguish event types
 - **Be visually creative** — this is a Frosh Week page, we want to see your creativity.
 Have fun with it!
-We have provided some assets from previous years under the assets folder, you are free to use them.
+We have provided some assets from previous years under the assets folder, you are free to use them or add your own assets!

 ### Not a React expert yet?
 That's completely fine.